 Lancaster made five films directed by John Frankenheimer, including Birdman of Alcatraz (1962), but my favorite has to be The Train (1964).
-Frankenheimer took over direction of the film from Arthur Penn after Lancaster, who had the clout, had Penn fired.
+Frankenheimer took over direction of the film from Arthur Penn after Lancaster had Penn fired.
+He had that kind of clout.
 Lancaster plays a French railway yard official during World War II who reluctantly agrees to help stop a Nazi plan (led by an excellent Paul Scofield) to transport French art treasures to Germany by train.
 Shot in black & white, using little or no special effects (the train smash-ups are the real thing, and you can feel it), the physical production feels tremendously authentic.
 Once again, Lancaster does his own stunts.

 Another favorite Lancaster film of mine is The Professionals (1966), written and directed by Richard Brooks, who had previously directed Lancaster’s Oscar-winning performance in Elmer Gantry (1960).
 This is a tremendously enjoyable Western set in 1917 with Lancaster and Lee Marvin leading Robert Ryan and Woody Strode on a mission to rescue a wealthy cattleman’s wife, Claudia Cardinale, from Jack Palance, a former Mexican revolutionary who has abducted her.
 The story may be a bit thin, but Lancaster and Marvin are great together, and the early 20th Century period and advanced weaponry (machine guns and automobiles) set it apart from other Westerns.
 Three years later, Sam Peckinpah would set The Wild Bunch (1969) in a similar context.
 The score by Maurice Jarre, who also did the music for The Train, is very effective and does a lot to sell the movie.